Whether you are looking to implement a new coaching programme or refresh an existing one, Simon Thatcher shares his top tips to help you on your way.

 Understand why and when to offer it – coaching is a tool, and like any tool, if you use it for the wrong purpose it won’t be as effective.
 Coaching should be offered when you want an individual to take control of their development process.

-The coaching request should be driven by the individual and not the organisation.
+The coaching request should be driven by the individual and not the organization.
 “I’d like to book a coaching session because I need help developing my sales skills” is a much more powerful prospect than “You are having a coaching session because you need to develop your sales skill”.

-2. Create a safe environment
+2. Create a Safe Environment

 Ensure you clearly establish what people can expect from a coaching session.

-Be up front and honest about what your organisation’s commitment to coaching is and what the individual can expect if they book a session.
+Be up front and honest about what your organization’s commitment to coaching is and what the individual can expect if they book a session.
 Get them to understand that this is a safe environment where they are responsible for creating solutions to meet their own individual needs.